Syed Mohammad Ahsan: Death and legacy

 In 1990, the Pakistan Navy established a naval base in Balochistan and commissioned in 1991 as PNS Ahsan to honor his services.

-The main channel of the Port Qasim bears his name, as it known as Ahsan Channel, which was inaugurated by Prime minister Benazir Bhutto who acknowledged Admiral Ahsan's as the founder of Port Qasim at a speech on the occasion of the opening of a new terminal at Port Qasim on 4 August 1989.
+The main channel of Port Qasim bears his name and is known as Ahsan Channel.
+It was inaugurated by Prime Minister Benazir Bhutto, who acknowledged Admiral Ahsan as the founder of Port Qasim in a speech during the opening of a new terminal at Port Qasim on 4 August 1989.